Career Growth and Strategy Mentorship and Professional Relationships

 Common Questions

-What happens if I treat a potential sponsor like a mentor and share too many of my problems?
+What happens if I treat a sponsor like a mentor?

 Focus on what works.

 Figuring out the right balance between the safety of a mentor and the high-stakes help of a sponsor is your first real test as a professional leader.
-By not just waiting for company programs, you show you understand how power works instead of getting lost in it.
-Being able to tell the difference between getting trained and getting access is the proof that you are ready for real career growth.
+Waiting passively for company programs is a mistake.
+The professionals who move fast are the ones who understand the difference between getting trained and getting access, and act on that difference.

 Start Using Cruit Now